Assistive Technology Devices: Products and Information

-An umbrella term that includes assistive, adaptive, and rehabilitative devices for people with disabilities and also includes the process used in selecting, locating, and using them.
+Assistive technology (AT) is a general term that includes assistive, adaptive, and rehabilitative devices for people with disabilities, including the process used in selecting, locating, and using them.
 Assistive technology promotes greater independence by enabling people to perform tasks that they were formerly unable to accomplish, or had great difficulty accomplishing, by providing enhancements to, or changing methods of interacting with, the technology needed to accomplish such tasks.
+Assistive technology products are designed to provide additional accessibility to individuals who have physical or cognitive difficulties, impairments, and disabilities.
+There are so many instances where, through minor modifications, you can make a mainstream product accessible.
+Nevertheless, there are also situations where your only option is assistive technology.

 Assistive devices can help you improve your quality of life and maintain your sense of independence.